parsokev/Graph_UI/README.md

     ![Image of Image Selection UI](./ui_images/image-select-step.png)

-> [!NOTE]
-> The generated images will be immediately viewable through clicking the buttons within the application window but can also be viewed in higher
-> quality within their default local save location within the [graph_images](./graph_images) directory.
-They will be saved upon generation but
-> will be overwritten upon processing a new text file or changing the requested solution type.
+    The generated images will be immediately viewable through clicking the buttons within the application window but can also be viewed in higher quality within their default local save location within the [graph_images](./graph_images) directory.
+They will be saved upon generation but will be overwritten upon processing a new text file or changing the requested solution type.

 # Project Setup